ni/nimi-python/docs/niswitch/attributes.rst

     Specifies whether to cache the value of attributes.
 When caching is  enabled, the instrument driver keeps track of the current instrument  settings and avoids sending redundant commands to the instrument.
     The instrument driver can choose always to cache or never to cache  particular attributes regardless of the setting of this attribute.
     The default value is VI_TRUE.
-Use the niSwitch_InitWithOptions  function to override this value.
+Use the :py:meth:`niswitch.Session.InitWithOptions`  function to override this value.

     The following table lists the characteristics of this property.